jayzamazing/hot-cold-actions/README.md

 #hot-cold-actions
-Simple hold or cold app currently using redux but will be adding react soon.
+Hot or cold app that uses react/redux, Nodejs, Express, and Mongoose.